 Last Updated on

-Games are in our DNA – we can’t help being playful!
-As kids or adults we rely on our competitive spirit to win at life.
-In this article, we will review how gamification can be used to reinvigorate relationships, enrich customer experiences, create more engaged customers and build deeper, more enriched customer data.
+Games are in our DNA – we can’t help being playful and competitive!
+As kids and adults we rely on our competitive spirit to win at life.
+In this article, we will review how gamification can be used to reinvigorate relationships, enrich customer experiences, create more engaged customers and build deeper, richer customer data.

 Nick Pelling coined the term Gamification in 2002.
 Gamification is the application of game mechanics into previously non game-centric platforms to enrich engagement.
-It can be applied to websites, applications and can form the centrepiece of a brand’s customer loyalty and customer engagement strategy.
+It can be applied to websites and applications and, can form the centrepiece of a brand’s customer loyalty and customer engagement strategy.
 The process of gamification aims to improve participation, enrich engagement, and deepen loyalty from customers.

-Gamification uses the desires and motivations which naturally exists in all of us.
-This is what makes it so powerful – it taps into our innate competitive spirit and our human desire – to achieve and win.
+Gamification uses the desires and motivations which naturally exist within all of us.
+This is what makes it so powerful – it taps into our innate competitive spirit and our human desire to achieve and win.

 Some of the most common elements used in gamification are: